In the US, copyright registration is needed to enforce your copyrights. This can be done online at the Electronic Copyright Office (eCO).

 Trade Secrets cover undisclosed commercially useful information not generally known to the public or trade.
 These can include unpatentable items such as recipes, as well as un-copyrightable items such as lists.
 No lifetime limit, provided that the secret does not get exposed.

-Sometimes it is possible to get better protection by handling the IP under multiple categories.
+Sometimes it is possible to improve your intellectual property strategy by handling the IP under multiple categories.
 Examples include:

 Using a non-publication request to keep the IP secret while pursuing a US patent